tahirrameez/GroupDocViewer/README.md

 ## Versioning

-This is Vesrion 1.0 of project.
+This is Version  1.0 of project.

 ## Authors